A Neck Herniated Disc May Cause Problems With Symptoms From A Sore Area To Sharp Pain

 Herniated Neck Disc Problems

 Disc problems in the neck can result from the aging process, but may be from years of poor posture.
-Often, in degenerative conditions, problems are not noted until the condition is well advanced, as in cases of cervical spondylosis.
+Often, in degenerative conditions, problems are not noted until the situation is well advanced, as in cases often diagnosed as spondylosis of the cervical spine.

 The picture on the left shows what happens when the disc is stimulated, imitating a neck herniated disc, and detailing the areas of pain that it refers to at each spinal level.
+This pain can be produced by the disc itself, without typical pinching of the nerve.
 The image above (right) shows the types and stages of a neck herniated disc – Bulging, Protrusion and Extrusion.

 For a technical note on the nerves as related to the level involved in a neck herniated disc: